Naeima/FOO-Book/README.md

 # Forest-Observatory-Ontology-Book

-Online documentation for the Forest Observatory Ontology.
+Online book for the Forest Observatory Ontology.